-- Help public drinking water systems achieve and maintain compliance with federal and state drinking water standards and enforceable requirements of the SDWA. - Protect and enhance the Commonwealth's public drinking water systems using the financial incentives provided by the DWSRF and the programs that the DWSRF supports. - Administer the DWSRF in a fiscally responsible manner that will ensure its revolving nature in perpetuity. - Assist public drinking water systems to improve drinking water quality, quantity and dependability by providing reduced interest rate longterm financing and/or Additional Financing Subsidies (principal forgiveness/grants). - To continue to support the national reduction of federal DWSRF unliquidated obligations, PRDWSRF will continue to work to reduce the amount of year-to-year carry-over funds by continue to implement first-infirst-out (FIFO) basis and increasing the number of projects ready to proceed, among other things. - Focus on providing assistance to systems that are in the process of attaining and maintaining capacity. - Promote and maintain an infrastructure construction program for the drinking water facilities of the Commonwealth. - Evaluate the DWSRF operating structure to ensure the program is administered in a manner that assures its revolving nature in perpetuity. - to continue expanding the technical assistance provided and explore new mechanisms and programs to address the needs of small systems. - Encourage the collaboration of public and private entities to provide direct assistance to communities.
+- Coordinate a mechanism or process for consolidating and/or eliminating existing non-viable small public drinking water systems. - Continue participation in Water Coalition meetings to increase assistance outreach to small systems - Implement financial agreements as non-equivalent - Make available interest-free financing and additional subsidy (principal forgiveness/grants) to help small public water systems and disadvantaged communities finance needed projects. - Help public drinking water systems achieve and maintain compliance with federal and state drinking water standards and enforceable requirements of the SDWA. - Protect and enhance the Commonwealth's public drinking water systems using the financial incentives provided by the DWSRF and the programs that the DWSRF supports. - Administer the DWSRF in a fiscally responsible manner that will ensure its revolving nature in perpetuity. - Assist public drinking water systems to improve drinking water quality, quantity and dependability by providing reduced interest rate long-term financing and/or Additional Financing Subsidies (principal forgiveness/grants). - Promote and maintain an infrastructure construction program for the drinking water facilities of the Commonwealth. - Evaluate the DWSRF operating structure to ensure the program is administered in a manner that assures its revolving nature in perpetuity. - to continue expanding the technical assistance provided and explore new mechanisms and programs to address the needs of small systems. - Encourage the collaboration of public and private entities to provide direct assistance to communities.